lewis-steentjes/website/quickstart/content/en/posts/phantom-power-capsule.md

 ---

-Here's a few different audio samples that I recorded.
-A fair warning though: they are LOUD.
+<h5>Here's a few different audio samples that I recorded.
+A fair warning though: they are LOUD. </h5>

 My old microphone from Dick Smith